crazedVic/flutter_repo_pattern/README.md

 With rich client frameworks like Flutter, however, you can focus on just the product that people use, and worry about building all the behind the scenes technology after your product feels “done”.
-A few years ago, after many iterations, feedback and builds, I completed a prototype mobile app for a client.
-It seemed so functionally complete, I had difficulty convincing them that it was not actually "ready to ship".
+A few years ago, after many iterations, feedback and builds, we completed a prototype mobile app for a client.
+It seemed so functionally complete, we had difficulty convincing them that it was not actually "ready to ship".
 In fact, behind that app there was actually nothing; no database, no services, nothing.
 And yet the product felt good, felt complete.
-Had I set up all these backend services, it would have taken 3x the time and 4x the cost.
-And the best part, I could now focus on just building out the backend in one shot, no longer having to worry about any further feature creep or changes in functionality, saving time and money.
+Had we set up all these backend services, it would have taken 3x the time and 4x the cost.
+And the best part, we could now focus on just building out the backend in one shot, no longer having to worry about any further feature creep or changes in functionality, saving time and money.